Django (web framework): Africa

+Community groups & programs

-Django has spawned user groups and meetups around the world, the most notable group is the Django Girls organization, which began in Poland but now has had events in 91 countries.
+Django has spawned user groups and meetups around the world, a notable group is the Django Girls organization, which began in Poland but now has had events in 91 countries.

+Another initiative is Djangonaut Space, a mentorship program aimed at supporting new contributors to the Django ecosystem.
+The program pairs experienced mentors with developers to guide them through making meaningful contributions to Django and its community.
+It emphasizes long-term engagement, inclusion, and collaborative open-source development.

 Ports to other languages

 Programmers have ported Django's template engine design from Python to other languages, providing decent cross-platform support.
 Some of these options are more direct ports; others, though inspired by Django and retaining its concepts, take the liberty to deviate from Django's design: